 - Small Mammals: Small mammals such as mice, voles, shrews, and gophers are the most popular prey for medium and large raptors.
 Red-tailed hawks, northern harriers, Cooper’s hawks, barn owls, merlins, and many other species hunt small mammals, either by perching and scanning fields or by soaring to spot prey.

 - Small Birds: Many small birds including finches, sparrows, and songbirds are prey for larger birds.
 Depending on the raptor species, they may surprise smaller birds on the ground or catch them in mid-flight, either through diving or after an acrobatic aerial chase.
 Accipiters such as sharp-shinned hawks and Cooper's hawks are specialists at hunting small birds.

-- Large Birds: Larger birds such as pigeons, doves, ducks, and grouse often become prey for larger raptors.
+- Large Birds: Larger birds such as pigeons, doves, ducks, rails, and grouse often become prey for larger raptors.
 Fierce predators such as the northern goshawk and the swift diving peregrine falcon feed frequently on larger birds.